 - Hex key for install

-The Link has already received favorable reviews and news from several sites, including Shoryuken.com.
-Check out these sites for additional photos, video coverage and player reviews of The Link:
+The Link - in Sanwa JLF form - has already received favorable reviews and news from several sites, including Shoryuken.com.
+Check out these sites for additional photos, video coverage and player reviews of The Link.
+The LS-56 form is likely to receive the same positive feedback, as it is built upon the same design:

 Please lubricate your JLF Link prior to use.
 Dustwasher for JLF-TP-8YT will not fit the Link.
 JLF-CD series shaft cover will not fit the Link.
 JLF series dustwasher will fit snug on the Link.
 FA Nippon ALU series dustwasher will not fit without modification.
 Sanwa JLF-TP-8YT Joystick, balltop or battop is not included with purchase of JLF Link.